sip03ds/viofunction/README.md

 - [Add Tags](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/add-or-remove-machine-tags?view=o365-worldwide)

 ### Securing access to the app using Keyvault
+We have used a keyvault to hide app secret from the implementation.
+In this manner, developers of logic app or even Azure Functions cannot get direct access on the API.

 ### Durable Functions to overcome Logic Limitations or Long running transactions using Async HTTP API